TheAccidentalTeacher/glennallencarmansandiego/docs/revised_master_prompt.md

 - [ ] **Rank Progression:** Team ranks are computed correctly and displayed on the scoreboard.
 - [ ] **Content Editors:** The villain and case editors are fully functional, including the cultural review flag workflow.
 - [ ] **Clue Obfuscation:** The clue engine correctly obfuscates clues for high-difficulty cases in early rounds.
-- [ ] **Warrant Workflow:** The complete warrant submission and teacher approval process is implemented.
+- [ ] **solution Workflow:** The complete solution submission and teacher approval process is implemented.
 - [ ] **Exportable Scoreboard:** The final scoreboard can be exported to both CSV and JSON formats.
 - [ ] **Accessibility Pass:** The application meets WCAG 2.1 AA standards, and the dyslexia-friendly font toggle is functional.
 - [ ] **Content Filter:** The server-side content filter is integrated and correctly flags content for review.